Brilla's Board of Directors is committed to providing the leadership and guidance necessary to foster a dynamic educational environment.

 He also serves on the Board of the Summer on the Hill program at Horace Mann, on the Board of Cristo Rey New York High School, and is a Chairman Emeritus of the Franciscan Community Center, a multi-service social service agency, which he co-founded in 1991 to serve the poor people of his old neighborhood on the Upper West Side.
 He is a past Trustee of St. Hilda’s & St. Hugh’s and of NYSAIS (New York State Association of Independent Schools).
 In 2007 Brother Brian was named a Pepsi Freedom Hero.
 In 2008 he was awarded the Ellis Island Medal of Honor and the Catholic Guardian Society and Home Bureau’s Humanitarian Award.
 La Salle University conferred an honorary doctorate on Brother Brian at its May 2013 commencement.

-James Jones is Vice President of Business Management within the Chief Compliance and Regulatory Affairs Division at Credit Suisse.
+James Jones is a Senior Finance and Accounting Professional.
 Throughout his 25 years of corporate business experience, James has held various finance and business management positions in financial services.
 His broad and extensive experience includes financial management, budgeting, auditing and operational improvement.

 James holds a BA in accounting from Syracuse University and is licensed as a Certified Public Accountant in the state of New York.
 He lives in Maplewood, NJ with his wife, Salma and daughter, Jessica.

 The Wall Street Journal, Editorial Board Member and Americas columnist